-The RPM auction timeline is shown in Exhibit 1.
-The planning parameters for the delivery year are posted by February 1 prior to the base residual auction, and can change per updated RRS assessment characteristics.
-Per PJM Transmission Planning Division staff judgment, updated assessment characteristics for an LDA might cause re-determination of load deliverability values (CETO/CETL).
+Typically, the RPM planning parameters for the delivery year are posted by February 1 prior to the base residual auction, and can change per updated RRS assessment characteristics.
+Per PJM Transmission Planning Division staff judgment, updated assessment characteristics for an LDA might cause re-determination of load deliverability values (Capacity Emergency Transfer Objective, CETO and Capacity Emergency Transfer Limit, CETL).

 The RPM auction clearing process uses a Variable Resource Requirement (VRR) curve (also known as a demand curve) that defines the maximum price the load is willing to pay for a given level of resources procured.
 This process may result in procuring more resources than those required to meet the reliability requirement if the resources' offer prices are below the VRR curve price.
 Any such additional resources procured will be allocated as capacity obligations to LSEs.
-Some LSEs may select a Fixed Resource Requirement (FRR) alternate which means their obligation would be based on their obligation peak load times the reserve requirement (FPR to determine the daily unforced capacity obligation).
-The planning parameters - IRM, FPR, DR Factor - developed in the resource adequacy planning process are also applicable to FRR Entities.
+Some LSEs may select a Fixed Resource Requirement (FRR) alternative which means their obligation would be based on their obligation peak load times the reserve requirement (FPR to determine the daily unforced capacity obligation).
+The planning parameters - IRM and FPR- developed in the resource adequacy planning process are also applicable to FRR Entities.